neoremind/rest-api-framework/README.md

 java -jar your-server.jar
 ```

-If you are developing in IDE, like IntelliJ IDEA or Eclipse, then `Run Configuration -> New Application-> Specify main class to com.hulu.ap.apiframework.JettyServer -> Launch`
+If you are developing in IDE, like IntelliJ IDEA or Eclipse, then `Run Configuration -> New Application-> Specify main class to com.neoremind.apiframework.JettyServer -> Launch`

 Please note that there are a couple of useful arguments that you can specify to customize your application, please refer to [Server arguments](#Server arguments).